nnra6864/Nisualizer/README.md

     ```

 3. Reload your fish config, usually done by simply restarting the terminal, and run the `output_input` command. </br>
-*If all your output devices are present before starting you de(e.g. Hyprland), you can run this command on startup, e.g. `exec-once = output_input` for Hyprland.*
+*If all your output devices are present before starting your de(e.g. Hyprland), you can run this command on startup, e.g. `exec-once = output_input` for Hyprland.*
 4. Start the visualizer.
 This can be done by either running the app directly, or starting it with your de, e.g. Hyprland:
     ```
     exec-once = Path/To/Nisualizer.x86_64